robinboncoeur/Art/docs/writing/2DE-1stEd.md

 *Mum.*

-My breath came out in a sigh—I remembered feeling her arms around me at the café, the sort of warm, tight hug that I'd never felt before from her.
+My breath came out in a sigh — I remembered feeling her arms around me at the café, the sort of warm, tight hug that I'd never felt before from her.
 I thought of her eyes.
 My shoulders rose against the cold grasp of doubt.

 How will Mum see me, now?

 The aircraft shuddered as gears ground underfoot.
-My stomach tensed—the familiar pain came, went, then came back sharper when a thunk announced the landing gear was down.
+My stomach tensed — the familiar pain came, went, then came back sharper when a thunk announced the landing gear was down.

 I didn't want to look at Brittany and have her see me.